Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Near-Optimal Sampling Strategy for V+A

-In Algorithm \ref{Algo weighted least-square}, $\sum_{j=1}^N |\boldsymbol{Q}_{i,j}|^2$ represents the sum of the absolute value of discrete orthogonal polynomials at the sample points.
-The weighting measure $\pi$ can be interpreted as choosing the sample points which maximize the absolute sum of the discrete orthogonal polynomials at the sample points.
+In Algorithm \ref{Algo weighted least-square}, for each sample point $\x_i$, $\sum_{j=1}^N |\Q_{i,j}|^2$ represents the sum of the absolute value of discrete orthogonal polynomials at $\x_i$.
+The weighting measure $\pi$ can be interpreted as choosing the sample points that maximize the absolute sum of the discrete orthogonal polynomials at the sample points.
 Heuristically, this weighting measure makes sense as the supremum usually happens near the boundaries and corners of the domain.
 Many sampling measures, such as Chebyshev points in real intervals and Padua points~\cite{bos2006bivariate, caliari2005bivariate} in higher dimensional tensor-product domains have highlighted the importance of sample points near the boundary and corners.

 $\hat{M}$ is the number of points we selected from a total of $M$ sample points.
 The main question that we analyze in this section is how large $\hat{M}$ needs to be chosen in relation to $N$ to ensure a near-optimal approximation.
-As we will prove later, with the probability distribution defined in Step 4, a log-linear scaling of $\hat{M} = \mathcal{O}(N\log N)$ is enough for a well-conditioned, near-optimal weighted least-squares approximation (provided that $M$ is large enough).
+As we will prove later, with the probability distribution defined in Step 4, a log-linear scaling of $\hat{M} = \O(N\log N)$ is enough for a well-conditioned, near-optimal weighted least-squares approximation (provided that $M$ is large enough).
 The reduced sample complexity in Algorithm \ref{Algo weighted least-square} gives a reduced online computational cost.
-The computational cost for Algorithm \ref{Algo weighted least-square} is dominated by the cost of Step 3 and Step 6, which are $\mathcal{O}(MN^2)$ flops and $\mathcal{O}(\hat{M}N^2)$ flops, respectively.
-Since we need $M = \mathcal{O}(N^2\log N)$ random sample points to generate a randomized admissible mesh for convex domains or unions of convex domains in $\R^d$, Algorithm \ref{Algo weighted least-square} gives an online computational cost of $\mathcal{O}(N^3\log N)$ while the unweighted least-squares method described in Section \ref{section Multivariate VA} requires $\mathcal{O}(N^4\log N)$.
+The computational cost for Algorithm \ref{Algo weighted least-square} is dominated by the cost of Step 3 and Step 6, which are $\O(MN^2)$ flops and $\O(\hat{M}N^2)$ flops, respectively.
+Since we need $M = \O(N^2\log N)$ random sample points to generate a randomized admissible mesh for convex domains or unions of convex domains in $\R^d$, Algorithm \ref{Algo weighted least-square} gives an online computational cost of $\O(N^3\log N)$ while the unweighted least-squares method described in Section \ref{section Multivariate VA} requires $\O(N^4\log N)$.